quilime/pi-stop-motion-rig/README.md

 ## Installation

+For this example, we are using a Raspberry Pi 3

 Install 32 Bit Rasbian OS

-Clone this repository to your Raspberry Pi.
+Clone this repository to your rpi

-Install ffmpeg, omxplayer, python, and pygame on your Raspberry Pi using apt-get.

-`sudo apt install ffmpeg omxplayer python pygame`
+`cd` into the repo folder

+Create virtual env

+`python -m venv venv`

+Source the env

+`source venv/bin/activate`

+Install requirements

+`pip install pygame textinput gpiozero picamera`

+`pip install -r requirements.txt`

 4. Attach hardware buttons to your Raspberry Pi (read source code to get pins numbers).